 This test may not detect the virus in early stages of infection.
 Furthermore, the virus may not be detected if the sample is not collected as directed.
 Although the possibility is low, a false negative result should be considered if you have had recent exposure to the virus along with symptoms consistent with COVID-19.

 How do I prepare for the test?

 You do not need to do anything to prepare for the test.
 You do not need to fast or stop taking any medications before testing.
-Further instructions will be provided to you at the lab or in your test kit.
+Further instructions will be provided to you in your test kit.